Career Exploration

 Experience Interior Health’s wide range of health-care careers through our career exploration opportunities

-Interior Health (IH) is providing career exploration job shadow experiences for grade 10, 11, 12 and high school students, post-secondary students, and community members.
+Interior Health (IH) is providing career exploration experiences for grade 10, 11 and 12 high school students, post-secondary students and community members.

-Through these job shadows, participants will observe and learn about health-care career paths and experience health-care settings and receive supportive mentorship from IH teams.
+Through these experiences, participants will learn about health-care career paths, experience health-care settings and receive supportive mentorship from IH host employees.

-Job shadows are available in placements of two-to-four-hour durations and available in a variety of departments, not including physician shadowing or critical care areas.
-Each request will be assessed from an operational perspective and based on capacity available at the requested IH site.
+Experiences are available in a variety of departments, not including physician observation or critical care areas.
+Each request is assessed from an operational perspective and based on capacity available at the requested IH site.

-Participant will be matched with a host employee in the department they request, and this host employee will provide them with a tour, information about their job, and opportunity to observe them working with a patient (if appropriate), and to get any questions answered about the profession while they are with them.
+Participants will be matched with a host employee in the department they request, and this host employee with provide them the opportunity to connect to learn more about their role.
+It may be a virtual or in person informational interview, a tour of the department, or an opportunity to observe them working with a patient (if appropriate).

-Not all departments can accommodate a job shadow experience and each manager will determine when and how many participants their department has capacity for.
-It does not include hands-on patient care.
+Not all departments can accommodate a job shadow experience, and each manager will determine when and how many participants their department has capacity for.
+No career exploration experience includes hands-on patient care.

-Career exploration job shadow’s are available to participants who meet the any of the below criteria:
+Career exploration experiences are available to participants who meet any of the criteria below:

-- Enrolled post-secondary students seeking a self-directed learning experience outside of an existing curriculum requirement
+- Post-secondary students seeking a self-directed learning experience outside of an existing curriculum requirement

 - Members of the community not currently employed with Interior Health